Dr Samuel Smith

 - PhD Psychology

-I supervise five PhD students, mostly in the area of cancer prevention and control.
+I supervise four PhD students, mostly in the area of cancer prevention and control.
 I also supervise undergraduate and postgraduate students on a range of courses and topics.

 I am involved in the public engagement initative 'I'm a Scientist, Get me Out of Here!'.
 This is an online initative that allows secondary school students to engage in online chats with scientists across the country.
 I support the module on psychology, which is funded by the British Psychological Society.
 To date, thousands of school children have benefited from discussing scientific topics on this platform.